Murder of Patsy Morris: Suggested links to Weedon, Parravincina and Stratford murders

-Immediately after Morris's murder, it was noted in the press that she had been the third girl to be murdered in the area in the previous 5 years, following the murders of 16-year-old fellow schoolgirl Lynne Weedon in 1975 and Elizabeth Parravincina 1 further mile away in 1977.
-As well as the links between these murders being suggested, Morris's case has also been linked to the murder of Eve Stratford, since the murderer of Weedon has also been proven with DNA to be the killer of Stratford, meaning any links between Weedon's and Morris's murders would necessarily mean the killer killed all three (as well as, possibly, Parravincina).
-According to a 2015 book by Chris Clark and Tim Tate, Morris was also tied up in a fashion similar to Stratford, with one leg of a pair of tights also being used to tie her hands behind her back and one of the legs being similarly tied around her ankle.
-Along with the murder of Morris, the Weedon and Parravincina cases remain unsolved, as well as the murder of Stratford.
+Immediately after Morris's murder, it was noted in the press that she was the third female to be murdered in the area in the previous 5 years, following the murders of 16-year-old schoolgirl Lynne Weedon in 1975 and 27-year-old woman Elizabeth Parravincina in 1977.

+In addition to links between these murders being suggested, Morris's case has also been speculatively linked to the murder of model Eve Stratford.
+Because the murderer of Weedon has been proven with DNA to have been the killer of Stratford too, meaning any links between Weedon's and Morris's murders would mean the killer killed all three (as well as possibly Parravincina).

+According to a 2015 book by Chris Clark and Tim Tate, Morris was tied up in a fashion similar to Stratford, with one leg of a pair of tights also being used to tie her hands behind her back and one of the legs being similarly tied around her ankle.
+Along with the murder of Morris, Weedon and Parravincina cases remain unsolved, as does the murder of Stratford.

 Subsequent events

 With Bellfield having not been charged with Morris's murder, it was reported in 2012 that he may have been ruled out as a suspect.
 However, in 2016 it was reported that links between Bellfield and other crimes had been reinvestigated after new information had been found, and that Morris's case could have been one of around 20 crimes believed to have been committed by Bellfield that police had questioned him on.
 Police subsequently announced that all lines of enquiry had been exhausted and no evidence had been found to link him to any other unsolved crime.
 Morris's murder remains unsolved.
 Both of her parents have since died.